 Election to membership in the society is limited to students who have shown marked qualities of character, leadership, and ability in nursing and who have maintained a high scholastic average.
 Students in the direct entry M.S.N. program are eligible for membership after having completed 10 semester hours of the required curriculum.
-Students in the Bridge program are eligible for membership after having completed 22 hours of the required Bridge curriculum.
+Students in the pre-specialty program are eligible for membership after having completed 22 hours of the required pre-specialty curriculum.